Mapping Broadband Gaps to Deploy Broadband to Power Precision Agriculture

 Step 1: Identify agricultural lands and support structures

-CostQuest’s process for identifying agricultural lands and agricultural support structures entails the combination of the Broadband Location Fabric, crop land data, tax assessor information, hexagonal grid data, and custom algorithms.
+CostQuest’s process for identifying agricultural lands and agricultural support structures combines the Broadband Location Fabric, crop land data, tax assessor information, hexagonal grid data, and custom algorithms.

 a.
 Use Location Fabric and secondary structures as the foundation: